 - Dry ingredients: sift the flour with salt and baking soda in a large bowl.
 It's important to sift the soda as it can be clumpy and won't dissolve during baking.

-- Place the shaggy mass on a floured surface and sprinkle with extra flour.
+- Form the loaf: Place the shaggy mass on a lightly floured surface and sprinkle with extra flour.

 Baking soda bread

-- Oven temperature: make sure the oven is preheated at the specified temperature (high temperature) in the recipe.
-This is important because it needs that first boost of heat to rise well.
+- Oven temperature: Make sure the oven is preheated at the specified temperature (high temperature).
+This is important because it needs that first heat boost to rise well.

-- Color: it will bake to a wonderful golden brown.
-If the top is browning too quickly, cover it with a piece of aluminum foil and keep baking until it's done.
+- Color: It will bake to a beautiful golden brown.
+If the top is browning too quickly, cover it with aluminum foil and keep baking until it's done.

-- Organization.
-Always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: Read the recipe first and ensure you have the ingredients at the correct temperature, the needed equipment, and enough workspace.
+This will make the process so much easier.

-- Sift the baking soda.
-It tends to harden when stored and you will probably find clumps when you measure it.
-Sifting before adding them to the flour will make sure the baking soda is well integrated.
-This is very important so don't skip it.
+- Sift the baking soda: it tends to harden and clump during storage, so sifting it before adding it to the flour will ensure it's well integrated.
+This is very important, so don't skip it.

-- Don't overwork the dough.
-This is an important part as it doesn't need to be kneaded, simply formed into a loose ball.
-If you mix it or knead it a lot, it will develop the gluten that exists in the flour and will toughen the baked bread.
+- Don't overwork the dough: This is another important step, as it doesn't need to be kneaded but formed into a loose ball.
+If you mix it or knead it a lot, it will develop the gluten in the flour and toughen the baked bread.

-- Eat it the day it's baked.
+- Eat it the day it's baked, preferably within the first hours.
 I strongly recommend this.
 This no-yeast bread hardens quickly.
-If you want to freeze it do so while still barely warm and wrap well in plastic first and then in foil.
-I highly recommend you slice it first so you can have individual toast any time you want.
+If you want to freeze it, do so while still barely warm and wrap it well in plastic and then foil.
+I also recommend slicing it first to have individual toast whenever you want.

-- Flour mixture: you can use part whole-wheat flour (make sure it's superfine for best texture), about ⅓ of the total amount.
-I use all white flour (all purpose or bread), but I know adding some whole wheat is also traditional with this type of bread.
+- Flour mixture: You can use part whole-wheat flour (make sure it's superfine for the best texture), about ⅓ of the total amount.
+I use all-white flour (all-purpose or bread), but adding some whole wheat is also traditional with this type of bread.

 Related recipes you might like: